 Lincoln Public Schools and the College of Business at the University of Nebraska–Lincoln are joining together to launch Nebraska Business at Standing Bear High School.
 The announcement of the newest LPS focus program was made during a special press conference on Tuesday morning.

 “Once again Lincoln Public Schools and the University of Nebraska will team up to provide an exciting new opportunity for our students,” said LPS Superintendent Steve Joel.
 “This focus program at our new high school will empower our students to find academic success through authentic learning opportunities, rigorous standards and individualized learning.
 This is just another example of the great collaboration between our two institutions that will greatly benefit our students and community.”

 Standing Bear High School students will learn about the dynamic world of business and take courses to explore and learn more about potential career opportunities in business.
-Students in grades 9 and 10 at Standing Bear High School will have coursework integrated into other core classes they take.
+Students in grades 9 and 10 at Standing Bear High School will have business coursework integrated into other classes they take.
 Students in grades 11 and 12 may opt to take classes for college credit through the focus program and will receive reduced tuition.
 Non-credit experiences will be available to students free-of-charge.
 The program is designed to be affordable and accessible to students and their families.

 Through hands-on immersive experiences and early college pathways, the focus program will allow Standing Bear High School students to explore their passions and career opportunities in the areas of marketing, management, accounting, finance, supply chain and economics.
 Pathways are designed for students who wish to pursue a two- or four-year college degree, as well as for students who plan to enter the workforce after graduating from high school.
 They will do so while connecting with peers, teachers and business professionals from the community.